Online ABSN Programs in California: Find Your School

 If you’re looking for other ways to pay for school, you can also check with potential employers or other nursing stakeholders for any incentive programs.
 The type and amount of financial aid available will vary by school, but most offer some form of help for students.

-The Reasons for Changing Careers to Nursing in California
+Why Change Careers to Nursing in California?

 Many people have decided to seek a second degree in nursing through accelerated BSN programs because of the benefits of a career in healthcare.
 RNs have one of the most fulfilling careers out there because of the direct impact they have on patients.
 But that is not the only benefit, the average nurse in California makes between $124,000 and $137,000 per year, which is higher than the overall average salary in the state.